 Document Overview

-This document identifies an Interoperability Test Plan (ITP) to be performed by users of the NeuStar Interoperability Testing Service offered at the TMN Test Center.
+This document identifies an Interoperability Test Plan (ITP) to be performed by users of the NeuStar Interoperability Testing Service offered at the Neustar Test Center.
 The ITP will be jointly executed by the Test Center and the individual Service Providers or SOA/LSMS Vendors wishing to test their SOA and/or LSMS systems.
 The test cases defined in this test plan must be executed and passed, before any service provider is allowed to connect their SOA or LSMS to the actual NPAC SMS.
 This is to ensure that the SOA and LSMS do not corrupt the NPAC SMS and vice versa.
 The SOA-NPAC and LSMS-NPAC Interoperability Test is broken down into five groups of test cases:

 Stack-to-Stack (S2S)